hpc2n/linux-command-line-101/docs/cli.md

 ![Terminal](images/terminal.png){: style="width: 400px;float: right;padding: 3px;}

-The picture above shows a terminal window where I am logged into Kebnekaise (from my desktop defiant).
+The picture above shows a terminal window where an instructor is logged into Kebnekaise (from a desktop named defiant).

 The command line is an interface for typing commands directly to a computer's operating system.
-It is a user interface that is navigated only with the keyboard, by typing commands at a prompt, instead of by clicking with a mouse or similar.
+It is a user interface that is navigated with only a keyboard, by typing commands at a prompt, instead of by clicking with a mouse or using a touchscreen.

 The Command Line Interface (CLI) is available in all operating systems, including Windows, Linux and macOS, but it is most commonly associated with Linux.

 !!!
 NOTE

-    In Unix or Linux, the **prompt** may be shown as ``$``, ``%`` or ``>`` depending on the shell.
+    In Unix or Linux, the **prompt** may be shown as ``$``, ``%``, ``#``, or ``>`` depending on the shell and its associated coding language.

     The prompt means the shell is waiting for input from you.